 This will help to undo any undesired changes.
-The system will move back to a point before the issue.
+The system will move back to a point prior to the issue.

-Now use Max Usage sliding bar to decide the percentage of space on the hard drive you need to use for storing the restore points.
+Now use Max Usage sliding bar to decide the percentage of space in the hard drive you need to use for storing the restore points.

 You can use the dialogue box to create the restore point.
 If not, you need not worry much as Windows 10 can create the option automatically.

 3. Complete System Restore

-When you need to revert to the Restore Point, you have to just open the dialog box for System Properties mentioned in step 1 and choose ‘System Protection.’
-Click on ‘System Restore’ option.
-You will see ‘Restore Point’ option as you follow the instructions on the screen.
+When you need to revert to the Restore Point, you have to just open the dialog box for System Properties mentioned in step 1 and choose ‘System Protection’.

 This will help you to know the changes brought about in the PC before using the Restore Point.
-Click on ‘Next’ option to proceed.
+Click on the ‘Next’ option to proceed.

 Open the Advanced startup feature

-Click on ‘Start’ option and choose ‘Settings.’
+Click on ‘Start’ option and choose ‘Settings’.
 Under the Settings feature find and click on, ‘Update and Security’ function.
-Choose the Recovery option here and click on, ‘Restart Now’ option present under ‘Advanced startup.’

 Safe mode startup